OpenBCI/brainflow/docs/SupportedBoards.rst

 To choose this board in BoardShim class please specify:

 - board_id: 4
-- ip_address field of BrainFlowInputStruct should contain WiFi Shield Ip address(in direct mode its 192.168.4.1)
+- ip_address field of BrainFlowInputParams structure should contain WiFi Shield Ip address(in direct mode its 192.168.4.1)
-- ip_protocol field of BrainFlowInputStruct should be IpProtocolType.TCP
+- ip_protocol field of BrainFlowInputParams structure should be IpProtocolType.TCP
-- ip_port field of BrainFlowInputStruct should be any local port which is free right now
+- ip_port field of BrainFlowInputParams structure should be any local port which is free right now

 Supported platforms: